emmron/persite/README.md

 7. Start the development server: `pnpm run dev` or `yarn run dev` or `npm run dev` and see the changes
 8. Commit and push to the repository.
 Vercel will deploy the changes immediately.
 9. Create an account on https://simpleanalytics.com/ and add your site URL.
 The script is already installed on the website.

+## Usage
+- To add a new blog post: Copy one of the mdx file in `app/routes`.
+Make sure the blog post file follow this convention:`posts.[url-slug].mdx`.
+Eg. `posts.my-new-blog-post.mdx`
+- To add a new page: Create a new file in the `app/routes` directory.
+The name of the file will be the url slug.
+Eg. `my-new-page.tsx`
+- Check Remix.run docs for more: [Remix.run docs](https://remix.run/docs/en/main)

 ## Pro
 **✨Check the PRO plan of Persite Boilerplate✨**: [Get Persite PRO](https://mzaremski.com/persite)